emirik0l/floristry/README.md

 # Floristry

-Inspired by SirSengir's classic mod [Forestry](https://github.com/ForestryMC/ForestryMC), this is also a mod about bees and breeding.
+Inspired by SirSengir's classic mod [Forestry](https://github.com/ForestryMC/ForestryMC), this one is also a mod about bees and breeding.
 However, in Floristry you won't be breeding the bees themselves.

 Instead, you'll be using Minecraft bees to breed magical flowers with a wide variety of mysterious effects.
-And that's to say nothing about the honey your bees can make from them!
+And that's to say nothing about the unusual honey your bees will end up making!

-**This mod is in a very early stage!**
+**This mod is actively being developed; some features are unfinished, and there may be bugs!**

 ![tier 1 special flowers](/readme/flowers.png)

-## Current Features
+## Features

+**Vanilla flowers**.
 When two vanilla flowers are close to each other and one gets pollinated by a bee, there's a chance for them to breed and spread.
 In some cases, they might mutate into a new flower entirely.

-Tier 1 flowers (decorative and dye only):

-- Peony + Pink Petals = Aglaophotis
-- Allium + Lilac = Blooming Thistle
-- Torchflower + Orange Tulip = Brandflower
-- Lily of the Valley + (Any Tulip) = Bubblebud
-- Rose Bush + Blue Orchid = False Rose
-- Cornflower + (Any Red Flower) = Hermit Purple
-- Sunflower + Open Eyeblossom = Moonflower
-- Azure Bluet + Dandelion/Daisy = Patina Flower
-- Dandelion + Cornflower/Blue Orchid = Viridelphia
-- Rose Bush + Wither Rose = Wither Bush

-Planned for the future:

-- 3 more tiers of special flowers that can only be obtained by cross-breeding.
-Higher tiers of special flowers have unique effects.
-- Special honey which can be made by bees when they gather nectar from special flowers.
-It has much more concentrated effects compared to the flowers.
+**Special flowers**.
+Made by breeding vanilla flowers together, they're mostly a stepping stone for more potent blooms.
+They come in 4 tiers: lower tiers are merely decorative while higher tiers produce unique effects like negating fall damage, producing light, or blocking mobs.

+**Magic honey**.
+When a bee retrieves honey from special flowers, using a glass bottle on the hive or nest might produce magic honey instead of the usual stuff.
+Honey has more potent effects than the flowers, and different flowers produce different kinds of honey.

+_Not all planned flowers and honey are currently implemented._ For more information about the flowers and honey that currently exist in the mod, see the wiki.